benediktkr/build-owntone/README.md

     git.sudo.is/ben/owntone-server:latest
 ```

+The container has the build args `OWNTONE_UID` and `OWNTONE_GID` if you
+want to build it with a different default user for running OwnTone.
+Note
-note that you can change the defaults paths `/srv/music` and
+that you can change the defaults paths `/srv/music` and
 `/var/cache/owntone` in `owntone.conf` to better suit your needs, if
 you want.

-the container starts as root, and then the `owntone` binary `setuid`s
+The container can also start as root, and then the `owntone` binary `setuid`s
 itself down to the user that you have specified in
 `owntone.conf`. note that this username (cant specify uid) has to
 exist in the container. if you want to change it you can rebuild the